 How Do I Make a Living Will?

-Living will templates are readily available.
+A living will template are readily available.
 After your written document is completed, you must sign it and have it witnessed or notarized, or both, depending on the laws and statutes in the state where you live.
 Make multiple copies and give them to family members, your healthcare agent, your doctors, and your hospital or care facility.

 A living will is often paired with a power of attorney for healthcare, in which you name an agent to make healthcare decisions on your behalf.
 Some states have combined these two documents into one called an advanced healthcare directive.